-Orrick has advised Bioenergy Infrastructure Group (“BIG”), a specialist investor in the biomass and waste to energy sector, in its acquisition of a portfolio of 20 assets from the UK’s Green Investment Bank.
+Orrick has advised Bioenergy Infrastructure Group (“BIG”), a specialist investor in the biomass and waste to energy sector, in its acquisition of a portfolio of 20 assets from Macquarie as part of the sale process of the UK’s Green Investment Bank.

 The assets include four biomass and waste to energy facilities, 15 anaerobic digestion plants and a materials recovery facility in Northern Ireland, England and Scotland, with a combined generating capacity of more than 80MW.